There are two ways that growers and retailers can donate trees to the Trees for Troops program:

 Below are various materials you can use to help promote your Trees for Troops Weekend event.
 Be creative -- alert your local media and get Boy or Girl Scout groups, veterans, ROTC, etc. involved.
 Ask groups to donate money for trees or assist on-site during Trees for Troops Weekend, such as loading trees or writing messages on tree tags.
 When families visit your retail location to purchase their tree, offer them the chance to buy another tree to donate to Trees for Troops.
 Most Trailer Drop participants sell the extra tree, have the customer write a message on the tree tag and attach it to the tree, bale it, then load it onto the trailer.
 Most farm/lots build the $5 cost into the price of the trees.
 FedEx retrieves the trailers after the weekend and delivers the trees to their final destinations.
 A trailer can hold approx. 150-300 baled trees, depending on their size.

-If you would like to support Trees for Troops but cannot doante Christmas trees, here are a few ways you can help:
+If you would like to support Trees for Troops but cannot donate Christmas trees, here are a few ways you can still help:

 1. Collect and Encourage Donations